Finally an independent study comparing the latest intraoral scanners on the market has been released.

-This is important to keep in mind as how these scanners actually behave in the mouth may be a lot different that on lab bench.
+This is important to keep in mind as how these scanners actually behave in the mouth may be a lot different than on lab bench.
 Not in a good way either - these scanners need to be engineered with moisture control, light interaction, and the generally harsh environment of the mouth in mind.
 These results may also not be directly relatable to movable tissue as these were done on static models.
 There is also some contention with the type of scan body used in this study.

 The other interesting factor is that a desktop scanner is used as the control.
 This is assuming the desktop scanner is the gold standard and does not include any inaccuracies in itself.

 Here at the Institute of Digital Dentistry we have reviewed many of these scanners from a clinical perspective.
-This includes many scanners tested in this study such as the TRIOS 3, CEREC Omnicam and Medit i500.
+This includes many scanners tested in this study such as the TRIOS 3, CEREC Omnicam, TRIOS 4 and Medit i500.
 It is great to have empirical data to back up our impressions of these scanners.

 Thanks to Francesco Guido Mangano and his team for the enormous amount of effort it would have taken to collate, analyze and publish this data.
 On top of all of this, they have provided it for free for everyone.

 They say it best in their concluding statement "it is important to remember that other factors are important in determining the reliability of an optical impression, including the operator, patient, environmental conditions and scanbodies.
 Further studies are therefore necessary to understand the weight of each factor in determining the final error in the optical impression."

 Read more of our popular CAD/CAM articles and blogs below:

 Sign up below to receive updates on our next digital dentistry articles and CAD/CAM Reviews!